 The short articles?

-USE YOUR KEYWORDS IN THE FIRST 100 WORDS
+TIP 5: USE YOUR KEYWORD IN THE FIRST 100 WORDS

 Do not spam your keywords everywhere.
-I did say that, and I repeat, do not spam, or you will face the wrath of search engines.
+I did say that, and I will repeat.
+Do not spam, or you will face the wrath of search engines.
 Just use them casually, and my 2 cents will be, find ways to sneak them in after you have written the entire article.

 P.S.
 If you need help with simplifying, cut down on drinking Earl Grey tea and try this English simplifier.